jonathan46000/pso_python/README.md

 Users must create their own constraint function for their problems, if there are constraints beyond the problem bounds.
 This is then passed into the constructor.
 If the default constraint function is used, it always returns true (which means there are no constraints).

 ### Boundary Types
-This PSO optimizers has 4 different types of bounds, Random (Particles that leave the area respawn), Reflection (Particles that hit the bounds reflect), Absorb (Particles that hit the bounds lose velocity in that direction), Invisible (Out of bound particles are no longer evaluated).
+This PSO optimizer has 4 different types of bounds, Random (Particles that leave the area respawn), Reflection (Particles that hit the bounds reflect), Absorb (Particles that hit the bounds lose velocity in that direction), Invisible (Out of bound particles are no longer evaluated).

 Some updates have not incorporated appropriate handling for all boundary conditions.
 This bug is known and is being worked on.
 The most consistent boundary type at the moment is Random.
 If constraints are violated, but bounds are not, currently random bound rules are used to deal with this problem.

 ### Multi-Object Optimization
 The no preference method of multi-objective optimization, but a Pareto Front is not calculated.
-Instead the best choice (smallest norm of output vectors) is listed as the output.
+Instead, the best choice (smallest norm of output vectors) is listed as the output.

 ### Objective Function Handling
 The optimizer minimizes the absolute value of the difference from the target outputs and the evaluated outputs.
 Future versions may include options for function minimization absent target values.

 #### Internal Objective Function Example
 The current internal optimization function takes 3 inputs, and has 2 outputs.
 It was created as a simple 3-variable optimization objective function that would be quick to converge.